wpswings/woo-refund-and-exchange-lite/readme.md

 ***

-## WITH THE RETURN REFUND AND EXCHANGE FOR WOOCOMMERCE PLUGIN YOU CAN:
+## WITH THE WOOCOMMERCE REFUND AND EXCHANGE WITH RMA PLUGIN YOU CAN:
 * Return an order after delivery
 * Easily handle the tax on the refund products
 * Allow customers to add a reason for a refund